techwithnc/sampleweb/README.md

 # sampleweb
-repository for sample web site.
+I've used this sample HTML code for testing web server.